 1.1.
 WePlay!
 Dota 2 tournaments are governed by the following set of rules and regulations which apply to all participants in order to provide a fair and pleasant experience for all our users.

 1.3.
-Users repeatedly receiving warnings might be penalized with a technical defeat or a ban for a certain period of time.
+Repeated warnings may lead to a technical defeat of the team or the ban of the team/player for a certain period of time.

 1.4.
 Google Chrome is the recommended browser to participate in the tournaments.

 2.1.
 Participants compete in a Single Elimination bracket - a single loss results in elimination from the tournament.

 2.2.
 Teams are allowed to compete in a tournament with the same roster they have at the time of registering for the tournament.

 2.3.
 Game Mode — 5v5 Captains Mode

 2.4.
 All matches are played on a single map (Best of 1).